154-year-old home makes way for more retail along booming Sun Prairie corridor

 "It really does dig deep into the community," Chase said of the Thompson-Schneider homestead, named after two of its longtime owners.
 "It was really an important location and really an important, iconic building."

-In its place, Michigan-based developer Colburn Hundley is planning a retail project dubbed the Pumpkin Patch that could include Meijer grocery as the anchor tenant.
+In its place, Michigan-based developer Colburn Hundley is planning a retail project dubbed the Pumpkin Patch.

 The Thompson-Schneider house was constructed by Sereno Thompson in 1866 from brick made from a clay pit on an adjacent farm.
 It was likely an upgrade from the log cabin Thompson and his wife, Sarah, built when they arrived on the property in 1846.